-We will explore the Mill Creek area, in the Castle Wildlands in southwestern Alberta.
-The TRCR rode in this area ten years ago, and we are back there because of the popularity of our wilderness camps and the Castle.
-We will have five, six-day rides with a maximum of 18 guests on each ride.
+We will explore the the Cascade Valley in Banff National Park.
+We last rode in this area in 2014.
+We will have five, six-day rides with a maximum of 12 guests on each ride.
 Riders come from around the world and you will meet people from all walks of life who share your joy of the wilderness.
 Riders bring their own personal gear.
-We supply all the horses, western tack, great meals, and accommodation in tents and teepees.
+We supply all the horses, western tack, great meals, and accommodation in tents.

-Our camp, although “rustic and wilderness,” has private accommodations for individuals, families and friends, in walled tents and native Indian style canvas teepees, complete with raised cots and mattresses.
-Where possible, riders select their own teepee/tent mates, particularly with families or friends wishing to be together.
-Hearty meals are served by our expert camp cooks and served in a large kitchen/dining tent and we have plenty of hot water, a hot private outdoor shower, separate mens/ladies washing tents, and dry toilets.
+Our camp, although “rustic and wilderness,” has accommodations for individuals, families and friends, in walled tents, complete with raised cots and mattresses.
+Where possible, riders select their own tent mates, particularly with families or friends wishing to be together.
+Hearty meals are served in a large kitchen/dining tent and we have plenty of hot water for washing/showers, and dry toilets.

-The traditional “Doughnut tent” is where we gather in the evenings around the campfire for our traditional “sing-song” or perhaps music, entertainment, and educational talks.
+In the evenings, we gather around the campfire for stories, educational talks, and perhaps music and singing.
 All this fun while the professional staff looks after the food, the horses, and your safety and well-being.
 Each ride has an Emcee who is responsible for the day to day operations of the ride.
 The Head guide is responsible for all the horses and safety issues and carries a first aid kit.
-Please do not bring Smart Phones, iPads, iPods, radios, ear plugs or any other kind of electronic equipment, computers etc. etc. Texting or use of the Internet is not allowed.
-You are here to unplug yourself!

-For our entire 94 years of colourful history we have “geared ourselves” towards both the experienced rider and the inexperienced “dudes.”
-It is not necessary to be an experienced horseman, however we STRONGLY SUGGEST that every rider “brush up” on the riding skills before attending a ride.
+We have “geared ourselves” towards both the experienced rider and the inexperienced “dudes.”
+It is not necessary to be an experienced horseman, however we suggest that every rider “brush up” on the riding skills before attending a ride.
 Taking a few lessons prior to your ride is a good idea.
 We travel at a steady walk and all the horses are handled and cared for by the staff.
 Young people are welcome to come on the ride with one or more of their parents (grandparents – a frequent occurrence).
 An adult must accompany all riders under the age of 18.
-We recommend that children be at least eight years old and have some camping/horse experience.
+Children must be at least nine years old and have some camping/horse experience.
 Maximum weight for any rider is 250 pounds (113.6 kg).

-Note: You are responsible for the booking and payment of your own hotel accommodation!
+Note: You are responsible for the booking and payment of your own hotel accommodation.
 International guests will need to clear customs and immigration when arriving in Calgary from foreign countries.
-(Note: ALL visitors to Canada require a passport!)
+All visitors to Canada require a passport.